-NOTE 27: RELATED PARTY TRANSACTIONS (in HUF million)
+NOTE 27: RELATED PARTY TRANSACTIONS

 The members of the Board of Directors and the Supervisory Board had credit lines of HUF 188 million and HUF 194 million as at December 31, 2005 and 2004.
 Such credit is made available at normal market conditions.